0x27/be-utils/README.md

 Note: Make sure to put in your API key to use this script.

 ## example_page_iter.py
 This is an example script that handles page iterating of results.
-It is HORRIBLE, and a workaround.
+It is HORRIBLE, and a workaround - I wanted more pages, but it wasn't doing it.
 It does a query for Busybox devices in Italy, and returns either all the results (until you run out of credits!), or a limited number (using -l PAGENUM).
 It is recommended to run this with "-c" first to determine how many pages are needed.
 If you burn all your credits using this, don't blame me.
 I fucking warned you.
 Example use:
 ```
 (venv) user@box:~/projects/be-utils$ python example_page_iter.py -c
 Results: 778952